-We are a pre-clinical biotechnology company committed to using gene therapy technologies to develop drugs that potentially halt, slow or reverse the ageing process.
-We are developing therapeutics targeting ageing in humans with an additional focus on a veterinary program for dogs.
+We are a pre-clinical biotechnology company committed to using gene therapy technologies to develop drugs that potentially halt, slow or reverse the aging process.
 Our products will aim at improving the health span (living healthier for longer) and potentially, life expectancy.
 Our objective is to develop gene therapies that address the growing medical need to prevent and delay age-related diseases by using adeno-associated viruses ("AAV") vectors1 to deliver copies of a SIRT6 gene variant found in Centenarians.